 The team of volunteers at the Rotary Shop Penzance received a call informing them that a regular visitor to the shop, Michaela Holden (84), had passed away and that she had bequeathed the greater part of the contents of her large two-bedroom Penzance flat to the Rotary Shop.

-The challenge of emptying Michaela’s flat was a huge one for the charity’s volunteers, so local auctioneer, and now Rotarian, Barbara Kirk was invited to assess the contents at the outset.
-More than 350 collectables were identified as being suitable for inclusion in forthcoming auctions and numerous carloads of other items were transported to the Rotary Shop for sale.
-Barbara Kirk’s help and her offer to sell the items without charging commission proved invaluable and Rotary has expressed their immense gratitude to her.
-When asked to comment Barbara said, “I knew Micky (Michaela) for over 20 years.
-She was an avid collector of antiques, art and crafts.
-She loved nothing more than browsing an auction or a charity shop!
-She was kind and generous to all her friends, always thinking of those who were less fortunate than she was.
-We all miss her greatly.”
+The challenge of emptying Michaela’s flat was a huge one for the charity’s volunteers, so local auctioneer — and now Rotarian — Barbara Kirk was invited to assess the contents.
+More than 350 collectables were identified for auction, and numerous carloads of other items were transported to the Rotary Shop for sale.
+Barbara’s offer to sell the items without charging commission proved invaluable, and Rotary has expressed immense gratitude for her support.

 Mrs Holden was especially aware that the funds raised by the Rotary Shop are used exclusively to support local causes and to benefit local families.